Sustainability made simple

 Are giraffes endangered?
 We’ll take a closer look at the world’s tallest mammals along with the misconceptions you might still believe about them.

-With legs taller than most humans on earth and a running speed of over 35 miles per hour, the long-necked, spotted giraffe is an animal that’s hard to miss.
 Like many other African mammals, giraffes are facing conservation issues.
 However, unlike the majority of ‘well-known’ endangered species, the conservation status of the giraffe is not so clear-cut.
 Are giraffes endangered?
 There are many misconceptions about what threats giraffes face and if they can even be classed as endangered or not.
 Learn more about these beautiful giants below.

-Giraffes, or giraffa camelopardalis, are one of the most iconic safari animals.
-Usually found in the savannah areas of Sub-Saharan Africa, the giraffe seeks out areas of vegetation where their long necks allow them to eat leaves and greenery at much higher levels than any other animal on earth.
-This keystone species eats a herbivore diet, the giraffe’s great height helps them to look over the savannah and avoid becoming the victim of their most significant predators, including lions and other big cats.
+• Usually found in the savanna areas of Sub-Saharan Africa, the giraffe seeks out areas of vegetation where their long necks allow them to eat leaves and greenery at much higher levels than any other animal on earth.

 Are Giraffes Endangered?